Nature Regions

 Medical Declaration

-All our clients must complete a short indemnity and medical declaration form before to arrival/check-in/boarding/entering/pick-up, as appropriate, to ensure it’s up to date.
+All our clients must complete a short Client Indemnity and Medical Declaration Form before to arrival/check-in/boarding/entering/pick-up, as appropriate, to ensure it’s up to date.
 We may also ask you questions on booking/reservation, suggest that high-risk individuals postpone their trip, and reserve the right to decline the reservation based on medical concerns.

 Personal Medical Kits